Fictionary Story Teller: Write the Best Version of Your Story!

-One area where Fictionary really shines is the scene by scene evaluation.
+One area where Fictionary really shines is the scene-by-scene evaluation.
 It allows you to track your primary story arc as well as different character arcs and subplots throughout your manuscript.
 Really helpful if you’ve got multiple arcs.

 I find that I alternate between the Visualise and Evaluate tabs, tweaking and rewording until I’m satisfied with the result.

-Once you’re happy with what you have, you can then export back to a Word or Google document and perform your line or copy edits before sending it to your preferred ‘real’ editor.
+Once you’re happy with what you have, you can then export it back to a Word or Google document and perform your line or copy edits before sending it to your preferred ‘real’ editor.
 No software will ever replace an actual human editor, in my opinion.
 What apps such as this will do, however, is to save you many times their cost when you do finally hire an editor.
 They do work on an hourly rate, after all.

 One thing I haven’t mentioned yet is using Fictionary in tandem with Pro Writing Aid.
 Pro Writing Aid’s Chrome extension means that PWA will be ‘looking over your shoulder’ whenever you’re writing online.
 Since Fictionary is an online app, any Pro Writing Aid Premium user will have direct access to all its editing features from within Fictionary.

 Some might say yes.
 Fictionary Story Teller definitely has some features that Scrivener doesn’t, and just about everything that Scrivener does.
 I’m used to Scrivener, though, so I think I’ll be sticking with it.
 At least for the foreseeable future.